joeyshi12/obsidian-vault/courses/cpsc313/Eviction Policies.md

 ## Belady's Algorithm
 - This is the best eviction algorithm
 - Always evict the item that we use farthest in the future
-    - Assume we have 2 slows in our cache
+    - Assume we have 2 slots in our cache
     - Assume fully associative
     - We access cache blocks in the following order
         - A, A, C, A, C, B, B, B, A, A, B, C